About AMP!

 AMP!
 Participants are required to attend the following:

 - AMP!
-Kick-off at Minute Maid Park on Thursday, July 6, 2023 (A single ticket to the Astros baseball game, food and beverages, and charter bus transportation will be provided for each AMP! participant).
+Back-to-School Kick-off (July 31, 2026) (A single ticket to the Astros baseball game, food and beverages, and charter bus transportation will be provided for each AMP! participant).

 - AMP!
-5th–9th includes 4 all-day Saturday and 4 Wednesday evening classes during the 2023–2024 academic year.
+5th–9th continues with 3 Saturdays and 3 Wednesdays (virtually) evening classes during the 2026-2027 academic year.
 A tentative list of dates for each program will be available soon.

 - AMP!
 Applications